ocaml-ppx/ppxlib/ann.md

 using these functionalities and this post describes what we think such projects should do and how we plan to help.

-The motiviation for this change is to simplify ocaml-migrate-aprsetree and make it easier to maintain.
+The motivation for this change is to simplify ocaml-migrate-parsetree and make it easier to maintain.
 The core functionality it provides is valuable and worth maintaining, however right now the project is way too big and difficult to maintain.
 Going through compiler upgrades has